alicht/DOM-manipulation/DOM/part3.md

 ``` javascript
 const demoQuery = document.querySelector('#demo-query');
 ```
 In the case of a selector with multiple elements, such as a `class` or a `tag`, `querySelector()` will return the first element that matches the query.

-We can use the `querySelectorAll()` method to collect all the elements that match a specific query.
+In that instance, we can use the `querySelectorAll()` method to collect all the elements that match a specific query.

 In our example file, we have two elements with the `demo-query-all` class applied to them.